Hypothesis and Theory ARTICLE

 Figure 2.
 Exemplary output for settlements of more than 7 ha and dated from LT D1.
 Created by author (Basemap: Copyright © 2017 Esri.
 All rights reserved).

 As the cost ratio particularly benefits to river paths, it is not surprising that the major flows follow the main rivers.
 From the 67 input sites, a dozen settlements are particularly underlined by the model.
 In the Parisian Basin, Meulan, Nanterre, and several other open agglomerations in the surroundings (Bobigny and Epiais-Rhu) seem significantly favored by downstream flows from several confluences (Seine, Oise, Marne).
 Orléans stands out as remarkable in the Loire Basin.
-This statement is consistent with both archeological and historical knowledge, which place it as the economic and political capital of Carnute people.7 The picture well emphasizes that this prominent status can notably be explained by the role of this city as an intermediary node to travel from the Loire basin to northern areas and the Eure and Seine Rivers.
+Orléans stands out as remarkable in the Loire Basin.
+This statement is consistent with both archeological and historical knowledge, which place it as a major economic center of Carnute people7.
+The picture well emphasizes that this prominent status can notably be explained by the role of this city as an intermediary node to travel from the Loire basin to northern areas and the Eure and Seine Rivers.
 Varennes-sur-Allier and Roanne seem to benefit from the same position as crossroads between terrestrial and fluvial paths on the Allier River on the one hand and upstream Loire River on the other.
 Finally, Mâcon, Chalon-sur-Saône, and Verdun-sur-le-Doubs are highlighted as the three main nodes of the Saône and Rhône Basin.
 If Mâcon is still not well known by archeologists, the two others are already pointed out as essential economic hubs on the Saône River by the literature (Billoin et al., 2009; Barral and Lallemand, 2014).
-Tens of thousands of Roman amphorae were discovered in the River near Chalon-sur-Saône (see Feugnet et al., in press).
+Tens of thousands of Roman amphorae were discovered in the River near Chalon-sur-Saône (see Feugnet, 2018).

 Even with very few parameters (mostly the distance in cost between sites), this first output is quite consistent with the empirical knowledge.
 All the underlined settlements are known to have been important commercial centers.
 The sizes of each point are, however, not to be interpreted directly, naively saying that Meulan or Nanterre were economically stronger than Varennes-sur-Allier.
 It only emphasizes that all those sites were not disfavored by their location, and that it could have had an impact in their development and prosperity.